Sajid Javid: Banking career

 Javid had an 18-year City career, during which he rose to become a board member of Deutsche Bank International.
 Javid joined Chase Manhattan Bank in New York City immediately after graduation, working mostly in Latin America and overselling Mexican government bonds prior to the Mexican peso crisis.
 Aged 25, (Note: This is the commonly reported age but the Conservative Party website says it was at the age of 24, amongst other sources.) he became a vice president.
 A 2012 article says he was vice-chairman, although his own website, among others, affirms the more probable claim that he was a vice president, a more junior role at the bank.
 He returned to London in 1997, and later joined Deutsche Bank as a director in 2000.
 In 2004, he became a managing director at Deutsche Bank and, the following year, global head of Emerging Markets Structuring.
-He was also an Advisor to Lufthansa in Germany.
+He was also an Adviser to Lufthansa in Germany.

 In 2007, he relocated to Singapore as head of Deutsche Bank's credit trading, equity convertibles, commodities and private equity businesses in Asia, and was appointed a board member of Deutsche Bank International Limited.

 He left Deutsche Bank in 2009 to pursue a career in politics.
 His earnings at Deutsche Bank would have been roughly £3 million a year at the time he left and the Evening Standard once estimated his career change would have required him to take a 98% pay cut.

 Javid applied for and held non-domicile status for six years during his banking career which allowed him to avoid paying tax in the UK on his overseas earnings.